ianrose42/MACQ_scRNAseq/README.md

     --protocol 10XV2

 ```

-## create test cases, and evaluate the deconvolution approaches

 # Summary/Results
 You can have a look at the summary report this pipeline generates by opening [example_report.html](./example_report.html)